 Test Proctoring Services

 If you are involved in Distance Learning or Correspondence Courses to advance your education or to help find a new job, test proctoring is available at the Upper Skagit Library.
-Arrangements should be made at least a week in advance with either Aimee or Beverly (360-853-7939).
+Arrangements should be made at least a week in advance with the Library's Director (360-853-7939).
 It may be possible to schedule a test before 11am, at the discretion of the proctor.

-The library offers wireless access 24/7.
-The password is posted on the doors of the library.
+The library offers free Wi-Fi internet access 24/7.
 During library hours, there are four public workstations available for an hour's use per day.
 A fifteen-minute express station is also available.
+The library also has an Early Learning Station (AWE) for kids.
 The Library Tech plan is available here.